Robert Gilpin

 Robert Gilpin (/ˈɡɪlpɪn/; July 2, 1930 – June 20, 2018) was an American political scientist.
 He was Professor of Politics and International Affairs at the Woodrow Wilson School of Public and International Affairs at Princeton University where he held the Eisenhower professorship.

 Gilpin was an influential figure in the fields of international relations theory and international political economy.
 A "soft" realist, Gilpin argued that international economic affairs reflected state power, and that states' security interests shaped international economic cooperation.
-He was a proponent of what would become known as Hegemonic stability theory, the notion that the international system is most likely to be stable in the presence of a hegemon.
+He was a proponent of what would become known as hegemonic stability theory, the notion that the international system is most likely to be stable in the presence of a hegemon.

-Biography
+Education

 Gilpin received his B.A. from the University of Vermont in 1952 and his M.S. from Cornell University in 1954.
 Following three years as an officer in the U.S. Navy, Gilpin completed his Ph.D. at the University of California, Berkeley, earning his doctorate in 1960.
-He joined the Princeton faculty in 1962 and earned tenure in 1967.
-He was a faculty associate of the Center of International Studies, and the Liechtenstein Institute on Self-Determination.